gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

 - Programmatically create the functional source set prior to adding the matching component.

+### Open issues

+- Make it easy to _not_ have this convention applied when the naming scheme is different

 ## Story: Build different variants of a native component